priyachakradhari/Python_Case_Study_Project/README.md

 ## Libraries and Tools

-For this analysis, we will use the following libraries and tools in Google Colab:
+For this analysis, we will use the following libraries and tools in jupyter Notebook:

 1. Pandas: For data manipulation and analysis